Commercial Stocks of the Major Special Crops Survey (CSMS)

 View the Questionnaire(s) and reporting guide(s) .

-The data for each company are verified by comparison to previous reports, by comparing trends between companies, by supply-disposition analysis and by monitoring of industry trends.
+The data reported by each company are verified by comparison to previous reports, by comparing trends between companies, by supply-disposition analysis and by monitoring of industry trends.

 Supply and disposition trends, used by government and industry stakeholders, help to confirm the results of the survey.
-Where anomalies occur they are resolved through analysis at year-end.
-As well, detailed reporting instructions for respondents serve to enhance data quality.
+Where anomalies occur they are resolved through analysis at the end of the crop year.

 Revisions and seasonal adjustment

+This survey is a census of all units in the observed population and is not subject to sampling error.
 While considerable effort is made to ensure high standards throughout all stages of collection and processing, the resulting estimates are inevitably subject to a certain degree of non-sampling error.
-Examples of non-sampling error are coverage error, data response error, non-response error and processing error.
+Non-sampling error is not related to sampling and may occur for various reasons during the collection and processing of data.
+To the maximum extent possible, these errors are minimized through careful design of the survey questionnaire, verification of the survey data, and follow-up with non-respondents when needed to maximize response rates.
+Non-sampling error includes coverage error, data response error, non-response error and processing error.

-Coverage error can result from incomplete listing and inadequate coverage of the population.
-This industry is relatively new and there have been many changes to the universe.
-However, a wide variety of sources are used to regularly update the universe including member lists from the Canadian Special Crop Association, licensees of the Canadian Grain Commission and lists of special crop exporters and marketers compiled by provincial governments and others.
-Press clippings are also monitored daily.
+A wide variety of administrative data files are used to regularly update company information within the BR, including member lists from the Canadian Special Crop Association, licensees of the Canadian Grain Commission and lists of special crop exporters and marketers compiled by provincial governments and others.
 Since relatively few companies make up the majority of the stocks, it is generally believed that any under coverage would be small.

 Non-response error is related to respondents that may refuse to answer, are unable to respond or are too late in reporting.
 In these cases, data are imputed.
-This is considered to be the most likely source of any error for this survey.
-The extent of any imputation error decreases with increases in the response rate and attempts are therefore made to obtain as high a response rate as possible while minimizing the response burden.
-Analysts liaise with the companies and the related industry associations to maintain the high response rate of approximately 95% for the whole survey.
-The response may be less for individual commodities.
+This is considered to be the most likely source of error for this survey.
+When non-response occurs, it is taken into account and the quality of data is reduced based on its importance to the estimate.
+Efforts are made to obtain as high a response rate as possible while minimizing the response burden.
+The response rate for this survey is approximately 80-85%.